Graduation ceremony

 How much money do UK universities make from international student fees?

-This means that many UK universities face shortfalls for each domestic undergraduate student, with consequences for their financial stability.
 According to analysis by the Russell Group, around 43% of universities in England were forecasting a deficit in the 2024/25 academic year.
-A survey by Universities UK – an industry organisation – conducted in the first half of 2025 showed that 49% of institutions had closed courses in the last three years, and 18% had closed entire departments.
+A survey by Universities UK – an industry organisation – conducted in the first half of 2026 showed that 79% of institutions had implemented voluntary redundancies or hiring freezes, 44% had closed courses in the last three years, and 13% had closed entire campuses.

 Figure 11